Retirement villages by sea | World Oceans Day 2025

 Tides are changing

-For 2024, there is a new multi-year action theme: Catalyzing Action for Our Ocean & Climate.
+World Ocean Day 2025 is year two in a multi-year action theme: Catalyzing Action for Our Ocean & Climate.
 By growing the movement through transformative collaboration, the aim of World Ocean Day is to create not only a healthy blue planet, but also a more just, equitable and sustainable society.

 The aim is that together, we can persuade national legislators and corporate leaders to follow through on their promises and all the big talk about doing the right thing, specifically: